catvec/funkyboy.zone/README.md

 The `funkyboy-zone-dkim` record in the `client-scripts/infra.tf` file is sourced from the `funkyboy-zone.txt` file.

+## Prometheus
+Create a GitHub application and store the client ID and secret in the `prometheus-secret` Pillar.

+Make the homepage URL: `https://grafana.funkyboy.zone`
+Make the callback URL: `https://grafana.funkyboy.zone/login/github`

+Make a secure admin password and store it in the same pillar.

 # Files
 - `server-scripts/` - Scripts to be run on the server
 - `client-scripts/` - Scripts to be run on a client